 - Connection of participants to a committed community – they have a place to belong

-- Support for family – through community connection, circle of support, information sessions, help with NDIS navigation & more.
+- Support for family – through community connection, information sessions, help with NDIS navigation & more.

 Orcas live in family groups.
 Multiple pods come together to form community.
 They are strong, complex, intelligent, graceful and trainable creatures.